Peanut chutney without coconut. Runny, yet rich peanut chutney perfect to go with idli, dosa & upma varieties. Step by step pictures, short video.

 - 1 Curry leaves sprig

 - Dry roast peanuts in low flame to ensure even roasting.
-Once its is crisp, transfer to a plate for cooling and roast channa and urad dal with a tsp of oil.
+Once its is crisp, transfer to a plate for cooling and roast channa and urad dal with a teaspoon of oil.
 Lastly add green chillies and fry.
 Cool everything.
 Remove the skin of the peanuts completely.

 - Place in the mixer and grind with ginger (if desired), salt and water.
 Grind smoothly.